 How much does the Wolverine Stack cost?

-Most peptide vendors sell a 10mg total Wolverine Blend (5mg of each peptide) for $100 to $150.
-Everest Peptides sells a 20mg total blend, 10mg of each, normally $134.99 and on sale for $109.99, with code BRAINFLOW bringing it under $100.
-That’s double the peptide for less than most charge for half the amount.
-At standard dosing a single 20mg vial covers roughly two to four weeks, so a full 4-6 week cycle uses one to two vials.
-Even so, a complete cycle typically costs less than a single PRP injection.
+Most peptide vendors sell a standard 10mg Wolverine Blend (5mg of each peptide) for $100 to $150, and a 20mg blend, when offered, north of $200.
+Everest sells both: a 10mg blend at $69.99 (on sale $59.99) and a 20mg blend at $119.99 (on sale $99.99).
+Code BRAINFLOW takes another 10% off, landing them near $54 and $90.
+Everest’s 20mg sale price is about the cheapest 20mg blend anywhere, close to what most vendors charge for just a 10mg.
+At standard dosing the 20mg covers roughly two to four weeks, so a full 4-6 week cycle uses one to two vials, and a complete cycle still typically costs less than a single PRP injection.

 Are BPC-157 and TB-500 legal?

 Both were placed on the FDA’s Category 2 restricted list in late 2023, which stopped compounding pharmacies from preparing them.
-In April 2026, HHS confirmed the removal of 12 peptides, including BPC-157 and TB-500, from Category 2.
-Important caveat: removal from Category 2 is not the same as approval to compound.
-Each peptide still needs an individual review by the FDA’s Pharmacy Compounding Advisory Committee, with the first meeting set for July 23-24, 2026.
+In April 2026, the FDA removed both from Category 2, and on July 23, 2026, an FDA advisory committee voted 8-6 to recommend both for the 503A compounding list.
+That’s a non-binding recommendation still awaiting formal rulemaking, not a legal change.
 For now they remain available as research compounds from peptide vendors.
 TB-500 is banned by WADA for competitive athletes.

 Can I inject the Wolverine Stack anywhere?